cncf/tag-contributor-strategy/website/content/contributors/_index.md

 Are you new to open source?
 If so, we recommend checking out our comprehensive guide, ["Start Contributing to Open Source"](getting-started.md).
 This guide is filled with helpful tips and tricks to help you get started with contributing to open source projects.
 You'll learn about communities and projects, how to find them, how to conform to community standards, and much more.

+## New to Terms?

+TODO: text about that there might be terms that are not clear for new contributors and that we have a glossary for that at [glossary](/about/glossary)

 ## Contribution Opportunities

 ### Mentorship Programs